phuse-org/SENDConform/doc/SHACL-AnimalSubject-ReferenceInterval-Details.md

 * An Animal Subject must have one and only one Reference Interval.

+<font class='futureSHACL'>FUTURE:</font>  This shape can be updated to `sh:targetClass study:Subject` to be applied to both Animal and Human Subjects when the proper ontology and reasoner is applied.

 <pre class='shacl'>
-:SubjectOneRefIntervalShape a sh:NodeShape ;
+study:hasMin1Max1Shape-Interval a sh:NodeShape ;
   sh:targetClass study:AnimalSubject ;
   sh:path        study:hasReferenceInterval ;
   sh:name        "reference interval present";
   sh:description "Animal Subject must have one and only one reference interval IRI.";
-  sh:message     "Animal Subject does not have one Reference Interval IRI." ;
+  sh:message     "Animal Subject does not have one Reference Interval IRI.
+[SD1002]" ;
   sh:minCount    1 ;
   sh:maxCount    1 .
 </pre>
 <br/>